yulbax/FlashMap/README.md

 - Bitwise AND operation for fast modulo (size automatically scales to power-of-2)
 - Perfect forwarding for efficient key-value insertion
 - Automatic iterator lifecycle management
+- Supports optional key comparison via CHECK_KEY_EQUALITY CMake option
+  - When CHECK_KEY_EQUALITY is enabled, the hash table performs full key comparison for collision resolution
+  - When CHECK_KEY_EQUALITY is disabled, comparison is performed solely based on the stored hash; use a 128-bit hash functor to minimize collision probability

 ## Performance Comparison
 Benchmark results comparing FlashMap with std::unordered_map (100,000 iterations):